-It’s important to note that most urine pregnancy tests won’t test inconclusive except by some form of accident.
-They do not test positive unless they detect hCG at level to which they’re sensitive.
-In most case, hCG readings below this amount will simply produce a negative reading.
+It’s important to note that most urine pregnancy tests won’t test inconclusive except by accident.
+They do not test positive unless they detect hCG at a level to which they’re sensitive.
+In most cases, hCG readings below this amount will simply produce a negative reading.

 These low amounts of hCG leading to an inconclusive pregnancy test can be attributed to numerous things.
 Fertility drugs have a known history of both false positive and inconclusive results.
 Very early in a pregnancy, hCG levels can be very low, so a low reading might be positive, and a second test in a few days would confirm this by showing a higher hCG reading.